algorithmiaio/dev-center/_pages/event-flows/azure-sb.md

   * **Groups and roles** &rarr; **Roles**: select the QueueReceiver role you created [above](#creating-a-custom-role-in-your-account)<img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/image_34.png">
   * Click **Invite** to automatically send the invitation to the guest user.
 A "Successfully invited user" notification will appear in the upper-right corner.
 The user account is now added to the directory as a guest account with the custom role.

-### Creating a Service Bus namespace and queue using an ARM template
+### Create a Service Bus namespace and queue using an ARM template

 To begin using Azure SB, you must create a namespace with a name that's globally unique across Azure, and a queue to serve as a message broker.
 We provide the ARM template below to create these resources.
 See <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview" target="_blank" rel="noopener noreferrer">What is Azure Resource Manager?</a> and <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview" target="_blank" rel="noopener noreferrer">What are ARM templates?</a> for general information about Azure resource management.